Skill Demand Index

 Which roles need Customer Strategy most:

-Other positions drive 50% of demand.
-Marketing also frequently list Customer Strategy as a requirement.
-Skills commonly paired with Customer Strategy include Leadership and Analytics.
+Marketing positions drive 67% of demand.
+Other also frequently list Customer Strategy as a requirement.
+Skills commonly paired with Customer Strategy include Economics/Finance and Negotiation Skills.

 Depth Level Distribution